NasaHari/SAiDL-Spring-Assignment-2024/Documentation for Model Pruning Task.md

-After which i used mit lab as boiler plate to do sensitivity scan on eac level and determine the s[aprcity i did on the range 0.4 to 1 sparcity other than few layers others didnt show any sensoititvity at all which might mean{have to figure it out} i also found out the paraqmeter determination as more sparcity in layers with highest no of parameters will reduce the model size most {what theorem is this }  hte model after spars and pruning gave **10.27 Mib 10.05%** of dense model size Sparse model has accuracy=0.9162% before fintuning
+After which i used mit lab as boilerplate to do a sensitivity scan on each level and determine the spaprcity I did on the range 0.4 to 1 sparsity other than few layers others didn't show any sensitivity at all which might mean{have to figure it out} i also found out the parameter determination as more sparcity in layers with highest no of parameters will reduce the model size most {what theorem is this }  the model after sparsing and pruning gave **10.27 Mib 10.05%** of dense model size Sparse model has accuracy=0.9162% before finetuning

-Sparse model has accuracy=0.9205% after fintuning which  is  higher than dense model as the dese model due to higher training time didnt undergo muc  finetuning but due to reduction in size therefore reduction in training time alloowwed for more finetuning leadin to higher accuacy
+Sparse model has accuracy=0.9205% after finetuning which  is  higher than dense model as the dese model due to higher training time didnt undergo muc  finetuning but due to reduction in size therefore reduction in training time allowed for more finetuning leading to higher accuracy